I couldn’t resist a little AI generated assistive imagery; courtesy Dall-E

 Was I trying to get something that looked like an existing picture?
 Maybe.
 I’m not sure really.
 Knowing that the AI is trained on existing images from other artists has led many to worry that the images that result are copies, infringing on other artists rights.
 Of course each art AI I have played with is obviously trained on different images.
 If Henri LeRoy’s original Spirited Horses was in the training set, would I have gotten a more similar result from the AI?
 My playing around isn’t really meant to answer those questions.
 There are researchers trying to do this exactly: get a generated image that obviously infringes on one of its training images.

-- Mardi Gras Massacre (1978) : a serial killer roams the streets of Mardi Gras to make sacrifices to a Peruvian god
+Mardi Gras Massacre (1978) : a serial killer roams the streets of Mardi Gras to make sacrifices to a Peruvian god.
+Not a repeater for the Schmidt house.

 A few years ago I was inspired to overhaul my closet.
 I wanted to alter things that, with a little change, could be made more wearable.
 I wanted to weed out things that stood in the way of me finding the pieces I like to wear.
 And, I wanted to make sure I had a ready supply of outfits that made me feel powerful, playful, and attractive.
 I wanted my daily attire to delight me, to become a special part of my day instead of simply a necessary one.